RussellJQA/tau-robotframework/exercise-09/README.md

 - Automators will be able to create a variable inline and assign a value

 ## Challenge:
-Use variables in place of literals in test.
+Use variables in place of literals in the test.
 Use a variable block if you like.
 (15 min)